mmower/aido/README.md

       [:map/ping-random-location!]]

     [:succeeds]

-A behaviour can optionally specify a map of options that will be passed to the appropriate tick function.

 A behaviour can have zero or more child behaviours.
 For example the `[:selector]` and `[:sequence]` behaviour expect at least one child.

+## Options

+A behaviour can optionally specify a map of options that will be passed to the appropriate tick function.
+For example the `loop` behaviour uses an option `count` to specify how many times the loop should iterate.

+Because functions are not permitted in EDN there is a way to specify functions that should be used to dynamically generate option values.

+To implement a fully dynamic option that will be re-evaluated each time the behaviour receives a tick specify the option like this:

+    [:loop {:count [:fn/rand 5]} ...]

+Any vector with a first element being a keyword in the `fn` namespace will be treated as a dynamic option and will call the named function (in this case `rand`) as long as an appropriate function has been registered with the compiler (see below).

+Alternatively:

+    [:loop {:count [:ifn/rand 5]} ...]

+When a function is specified in the `ifn` namespace the option value will be calculated when the tree is being compiled.
+Therefore it will be set dynamically once, at compile time, but remain the same on each tick of the tree.

+Functions are specified by passing an optional map to `compile` for example to satisfy the trees above you might use:

+    (aido.compile/compile tree {:rand rand-int})

 ## Return values and flow control